+ next to a course number indicates a General Education course.

 Metaphysics is the science of what it is to be something.
 Topics include: (1) how metaphysics differs from natural science, (2) in what sense is anything general, universal, particular, continuing, an event, a process, a substance, a relation, abstract, subjective, or objective, (3) in what ways possible worlds can differ from this one, (4) what kind of thing could have body and a mind, (5) what the difference between a thing and its parts in an arrangement is, (6) what is required for two seemingly different things to turn out to be the same thing, (7) how space and time differ from each other and other things, and (8) what natural laws and numbers are.
-Prerequisite: PHL 100 or 200.
+Prerequisite: PHL 100 or 200 or 101.
 Offered occasionally.

 PHL 311 Cr.
 3 Philosophy of Language

 A survey of issues concerning the meaning of words.
 Their referential, snytactic and pragmatic features are explored.
 Description and causal theories of reference of names, description, indexicals, reflexives and kind terms and their relation to various theories of truth, necessity, and possibility are considered.
 The nature and roles of linguistic rules of use, competence and their relation to word, speaker and hearer meaning are explored in view of speech act theory.
-Prerequisite: PHL 100 or 200.
+Prerequisite: PHL 100 or 200 or 101.
 Offered occasionally.